rss2026/rss2026.github.io/index.md

 ### Call for Participation

-We are pleased to announce the 22nd edition of the “Robotics: Science and Systems” (RSS) conference to be held at the [University of Technology Sydney](https://www.uts.edu.au/){:target="_blank"}, Sydney, Australia from June 13-17, 2026.
+We are pleased to announce the 22nd edition of the “Robotics: Science and Systems” (RSS) conference to be held at the [University of Technology Sydney](https://www.uts.edu.au/){:target="_blank"}, Sydney, Australia from July 13-17, 2026.

 RSS has a long history of bringing together researchers in all areas of robotics from around the world for an engaging and focused week of single-track presentations, workshops, poster sessions, and tutorials.
-This year, as always, we solicit your best work.
+Paper submission deadline is expected to be in mid- to late January.
+Additional details will be announced in the coming weeks.

 ### Important Dates